IEC-61400-15/eya_def/README.md

 https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](
 https://github.com/pre-commit/pre-commit)

-The IEC 61400-15-2 Energy Yield Assessment Digital Exchange Format (EYA DEF) defines a complementary format for energy yield assessment reporting to the main written report, aimed at facilitating automated solutions for data exchange.
+The IEC 61400-15-2 Wind Energy Yield Assessment Digital Exchange Format (EYA DEF) defines a complementary format for energy yield assessment reporting to the main written report, aimed at facilitating automated solutions for data exchange.
 It is organised as a deeply nested